 Product managers spend an average of 3.8 hours writing a single PRD.
-For senior PMs managing multiple features simultaneously, that number climbs to 6–10 hours per document.
+For senior PMs managing multiple features simultaneously, that number climbs to 6 to 10 hours per document.
 That is time not spent on user research, strategy, or the work that actually moves the needle.

 Why traditional PRD writing fails at scale